ClementBLV/knowledge_base_population/README.md

    conda activate Ficus
    pip install -r requirement.txt
 ```
-## Pipeline
+### Pipeline

+import pipeline image

 ## Get started 🚀

 ### Dataset

-For all our experiments we have used three datasets  : WR18RR dataset, available in the `dataset` file
+For all our experiments we have used three datasets  : WR18RR dataset, available in the `data` file.
+The code to preprocess of the data was heavily inspired from the code of the official repo of [SimCKG](https://github.com/intfloat/SimKGC) paper.
 ### Models

 We have used `deberta-dase-v3` as our model.

+### Train the model

 ### Run inference